asbhosekar/eda2-aug16th/README.md

 - **Chirag**
 - **Sandhya**

-for their guidance and contributions during the session.
+for their support and collaboration during the session.

 ---

-## 📎 Next Steps
+## 🚀 Next Steps

-- Extend EDA to predictive modeling
+- Extend analysis to predictive modeling (e.g., purchase prediction)
-- Share learnings via LinkedIn
+- Share findings via LinkedIn and invite feedback
-- Invite feedback and collaboration
+- Explore clustering and segmentation for targeted marketing